 We woke up to the splendour of the sunshine filling our beautiful suite at the Stowe Mountain Lodge.
-Feeling much like a movie star, or at least someone glamorous enough to have a suite at the #StoweMountainLodge, Phyl and I went down to the Private Members Club only breakfast buffet.
-We ate and laughed and had some tea, then lost all panache when we stole several croissants to take to the room for Marcia.
+Feeling much like a movie star, or at least as grand as someone who reserves a suite at the #StoweMountainLodge, Phyl and I attended the exclusive Private Members Club breakfast buffet.
+We enjoyed a delightful meal, shared laughter over tea, and then our sophistication took a dip as we discreetly acquired a handful of croissants to bring back to the room for Marcia.

 Fans of The Sound Of Music will know that Julie Andrews and her family danced across the Austrian Alps to escape the Nazi Menace.
-But what they left out of the movie (other than the couples three biological children and a bit of historical accuracy) was what happened next!
-If they would make that film now, we would soonI always wanted to know what became of that curtain-wearing bunch of kids.
+But what they left out of the movie (other than the historical accuracy) was what happened next!
+Whatever happened to those curtain-wearing cuties?

-The Zip Tour at Mt.
-Mansfield has three spans.
-The first is #Nosedive, and at nearly 4500 feet in length, is one of the longest in the USA. #Haselton is 2250 feet.
+There are three ziplining spans at the ArborTrek Canopy Adventures.
+The first is #Nosedive.
+At nearly 4500 feet in length, it is one of the longest in the USA. #Haselton is 2250 feet.
 It is the shortest span but also the fastest.
-The final span is called #PerryMerrill, not to be confused with Perry Ferrell, of Jane's Addiction, and is nearly 3500 feet in length.
+The final span is called #PerryMerrill, not to be confused with Perry Ferrell, of Jane's Addiction, and is nearly 3,500 feet long.

 Zip Tour over, we had just enough time to take the gondola back to the centre at the Stowe Mountain Lodge, unharness our butts, take the gondola back to the other centre so that we could collect our car and drive back over to the Stowe Mountain Lodge just in time for our scheduled massages at the Stowe Mountain Resort Spa and Wellness Centre.
 Please see my review in the Spa section of this website.

-All knackered from our days adventures, we jammied-up and gorged on cheese, crackers and salami from the hotel pantry store while watching a documentary about Jane Fonda and then Ocean's 8.
-It was a good night for extra female empowerment and also fashion tips for wearing really cool lapel pins on blazers.
+Knackered from our day's adventures, we pj'd and gorged on cheese, crackers and salami from the hotel pantry store while watching a documentary about Jane Fonda and then Sandra Bullock and Cate Blanchett in Ocean's 8.